tibirabotto/tibira-eats/README.md

 All of the data/images to simulate API responses are located at src/data/data.js

-This was a fun little project consisting of React & Tailwind which is a super powerful frontend combination you can used to quickly build websites.
-In this build I focus on adding a little extra javascript with the array filter method to filter out specific food types and pricing categories.
+This project was an enjoyable endeavor utilizing React and Tailwind, a potent frontend combination ideal for swiftly crafting websites.
+Within this project, I emphasized the integration of additional JavaScript functionalities, particularly the array filter method.
+This method was employed to selectively filter out distinct food types and pricing categories, enhancing the project's functionality and user experience.